archivesunleashed/archivesunleashed.org/content/cloud/index.md

 In addition, we use [GraphPass](https://github.com/archivesunleashed/graphpass) to help to create a simple network visualization powered by [Sigma js](http://sigmajs.org/) on the collection page.
 Sigma is a JavaScript library that assists in drawing and displaying graphs.

-GraphPass produces visualization-related data in the network files such as color, position and size based on common social network algorithms.
-In the networks each node (dot) represents a domain (i.e. all of the URLs within a domain such as "yorku.ca" or "newyorktimes.com") and each edge (line) represents a link from one node to another.
+GraphPass produces visualization-related data in the network files such as colour, position and size based on common social network algorithms.
+In the networks, each node (dot) represents a domain (i.e. all of the URLs within a domain such as "yorku.ca" or "newyorktimes.com") and each edge (line) represents a link from one node to another.

 Users can explore and interact with the network using the helper buttons in the top left corner of the network window.